 The quality at their disposal is highlighted when you look at who these players ply their club trade for.
 Both Fernandos, Redondo and Gago, turned out for Real Madrid.
 Diego Simeone played for Atlético Madrid and Inter Milan amongst many other teams.
 Mascherano, Biglia and Almeyda have all played at the highest European level.

-Javier Mascherano, renowned for his tenacity and tackling, rarely shows what he has to offer in the final third butm during his Liverpool days, he gave the world a glimpse of this in a game against Manchester United as his drive with the ball and subsequent work rate to win back possession after he lost it helped set up Ryan Babel for Liverpool to record a famous 2-1 victory at Old Trafford.
-It summed up how Argentines play that role; drive, determination, passion and quality.
+Mascherano, renowned for his tenacity and tackling, rarely shows what he has to offer in the final third, but during his Liverpool days, he gave the world a glimpse of this in a game against Manchester United as his drive with the ball and subsequent work rate to win back possession after he lost it helped set up Ryan Babel for Liverpool to record a famous 2-1 victory at Old Trafford.
+It summed up how Argentines play that role – drive, determination, passion and quality.

 These examples are why, in Argentina anyway, the holding midfielder is often as revered as the magical fantasista.

 The history of the game dictates that more youngsters want to be attacking players, however in Argentina, they still have an abundance of talented number 5s just waiting to burst onto the worldwide scene.
-The position for the national team, at least for the next decade looks to be in safe hands with the likes of Lucas Romero, Matías Kranevitter, Adrián Cubas and Gastón Gil Romero expected to make an impact in the national team over the upcoming years.
+The position for the national team, at least for the next decade, looks to be in safe hands with the likes of Giovani Lo Celso and Matías Kranevitter expected to make a lasting impact in the national team over the coming years.

-Lucas Romero has been likened to a more defensive version of a young Diego Simeone.
-The player himself has mentioned the fact his idol is none other than Javier Mascherano.
-Matías Kranevitter is a player that is even more comfortable on the ball than Mascherano.
-He is widely considered to be the heir to Mascherano for La Albiceleste.
+Another promising star, Lucas Romero, has been likened to a more defensive version of a young Diego Simeone.
+The player himself has mentioned the fact his idol is none other than Mascherano.
+Kranevitter is a player that is even more comfortable on the ball than Mascherano and Lo Celso is demonstrating all his quality at Paris Saint-Germain.